Global Remunicipalisation and the Post-Neoliberal Turn

 A comparative research project investigating remunicipalisation in Germany, Argentina and the USA

-Funded by the European Research Council, the ongoing, five-year research project titled “Global Remunicipalisation and the Post-Neoliberal Turn” (GLOBALMUN) is based at the University of Glasgow in Scotland, United Kingdom.
-Beginning in January 2019, the project will undertake a transnational comparative case study investigating the phenomenon of remunicipalisation.
+Funded by the European Research Council (ERC), the ongoing, five-year research project titled “Global Remunicipalisation and the Post-Neoliberal Turn” (GLOBALMUN) is based at the University of Glasgow in Scotland, United Kingdom.
+Since January 2019, the project team has been undertaking a transnational comparative case study investigating the phenomenon of remunicipalisation.

 What is 'remunicipalisation'?